m-scharlat/m-scharlat/README.md

 - I am a Data Analyst.

-- I first learned to program on my own when I was in 9th grade and have worked with all different types of programming languages over the years.

-- But in more recent years, after earning a degree in Business & Economics, I have focused my time and energy on learning the ropes of Data Analysis.
+- In recent years, after earning a degree in Business & Economics, I have focused my time and energy building a data analysis skillset.

-- I mainly work with Python (Pandas), R, SQL, Excel, and Tableau.
+- I mainly work with Python (Pandas), Excel, SQL and Tableau.
 But, I am always on the lookout for new languages, platforms, or tools that further my knowledge and skills.

 - Feel free to check out some of my portfolio projects! --> https://www.datascienceportfol.io/mayerscharlat